cpendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '8-firstdelete' file contains a shell script that deletes a file named "betty" from the /tmp/my first directory directory.

 The '9-firstdirdeletion' file contains a shell script that deletes the directory my first directory that is in the /tmp directory.

+The '10-back' file contains a shell script changes the working directory to the previous one.